sparkflows/sparkflows-docs/docs/rest-api-reference/Workflow-Execution.rst

     200

-Kill the execution of workflow
+Kill the Execution of workflow
 ------------------------------

 .. list-table::